DongLei-tw/netcore-on-k8s/README.md

     - switch to `Kubernetes` tap
     - tick `Enable Kubernetes` and wait for a few minutes

-# Install MiniKube
+# Install MiniKube （Optional）

 With Minikube we can set up and operate a single node Kubernetes cluster as a local development environment.
+It's optional since we can directly use `docker-desktop` as our local cluster.

 Install minikube and kubectl by [Homebrew](https://brew.sh/)